Emanuelle in Bangkok

 Emanuelle in Bangkok (Italian: Emanuelle nera - Orient Reportage, also known as Black Emanuelle 2 and Black Emanuelle Goes East) is an Italian sexploitation film from 1976 starring Laura Gemser and Gabriele Tinti and directed by Joe D'Amato.
-It is the second in a series of films featuring the investigative journalist Emanuelle (played by Gemser).
+It is the second in a series of films featuring the investigative journalist Emanuelle.

-Emanuelle in Bangkok is considered a genuine sequel to the 1975 film Black Emanuelle (which was not directed by D'Amato, but by Bitto Albertini), whereas Albertini's own Black Emanuelle 2 (1976) is a sequel only by name, with a different Emanuelle character played by a different actress.
+Emanuelle in Bangkok is considered a genuine sequel to the 1975 film Black Emanuelle, which was not directed by D'Amato, but by Bitto Albertini, whereas Albertini's own Black Emanuelle 2 is a sequel only by name, with a different Emanuelle character played by a different actress.